Your Guide to Summer Melons, Including Yellow Watermelons, Hami, and More

-Also known as piel de sapo or Christmas melon, because it’s harvested later in the season and can keep through the holidays, the winter melon is subtler than other varieties.
+Also known as piel de sapo or Christmas melon, because it's harvested later in the season and can keep through the holidays, this melon is subtler than other varieties.
 The yellower the rind, the sweeter the fruit.

 Moon and Stars

 Named for its speckled rind that resembles the night sky, this old-fashioned watermelon has bright-pink flesh, large seeds, and a robust flavor.

 Native to China, this elongated muskmelon tastes like a cantaloupe but boasts sweeter, crisper flesh.
 Adding a squeeze of lime juice helps balance out the sugariness.

 One of the sweetest varieties available, the Crenshaw ripens from midsummer through autumn.
 The thick, pink-orange flesh has a heady aroma and works well with prosciutto and other charcuterie.